kitnil/awesome/README.md

 ## JavaScript

+- [instant.page](https://github.com/instantpage/instant.page) - Make your site’s pages instant in 1 minute and improve your conversion rate by 1%
 - [GateOne](https://github.com/liftoff/GateOne) - Gate One is an HTML5-powered terminal emulator and SSH client
 - [webui-aria2](https://github.com/ziahamza/webui-aria2) - The aim for this project is to create the worlds best and hottest interface to interact with aria2.
 Very simple to use, just download and open index.html in any web browser.
 - [Poffer](https://github.com/Zhouzi/Poffer) - Automate sharing Pocket links to Twitter through Buffer.
 - [git-history](https://github.com/pomber/git-history) - Quickly browse the history of any GitHub file
-- [statsd](https://github.com/etsy/statsd) - Daemon for easy but powerful stats aggregation
+- [statsd](https://github.com/statsd/statsd) - Daemon for easy but powerful stats aggregation
 - [influxdb-ui](https://github.com/danesparza/influxdb-ui) - :racehorse: A simple UI for InfluxDB
 - [dejavu](https://github.com/appbaseio/dejavu) - The Missing Web UI for Elasticsearch: Import, browse and edit data with rich filters and query views, create search UIs visually.
 - [vega](https://github.com/vega/vega) - A visualization grammar.